EGI-Federation/documentation/content/en/users/datatransfer/monitoring/_index.md

 ### Optimizer page

-The Optimizer page shows Optimizer information about a specific link, detailing the throughput evolution and the parallel transfer/stream per link at a given time
+The Optimizer page shows Optimizer information about a specific link, detailing the throughput evolution and the parallel transfer/stream per link at a given time.

 ![image](ftsmon_optimizer.png)